userjack6880/picluster/content/modules/chrony.md

 Because of the intercommunication between storage, compute, and head nodes, it's important that every node in the system is in lockstep with each other.
 An additional complication with our setup is that not only is it isolated from the internet (so it can't grab the time automatically), Raspberry Pi 4's and Pi Zero's do not have a hardware clock, so we'll have to add one.

-Our goal is to setup a time server and have every node sync time with it using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).
-While Raspbian comes with `systemd-timesyncd`, we're going to replace it with `chrony` as it can act as both a time server(head) and client(nodes).
+Our goal is to setup a time server and have every node sync time with it using the [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) protocol.
+While Raspbian comes with `systemd-timesyncd`, we're going to replace it with `chrony` as it can act as both a NTP server(head) and client(nodes).

 ## Selecting the Time Server